flutter/plugins/README.md

 and send a [pull request](https://github.com/flutter/plugins/pulls).

 ## Plugins
-These are the available plugins in this repository.
+The following plugins are maintained by the Flutter team:

 | Plugin | Pub |
 |--------|-----|